-Delaware is the 6th least populous state and the second smallest after Rhode Island.
-The Blue Hen state has quite an interesting economy.
+Delaware is the sixth least populous state and the second smallest after Rhode Island.
+The Blue Hen State has quite an interesting economy.
 Its lax corporate laws have made it an onshore corporate tax haven.

 As for small businesses (SMBs), they make up a very large majority of the state’s businesses and contribute immensely to Delaware’s $4.4 billion worth of exports.

 Below is a list of interesting facts about SMBs in the state of Delaware:

 - The state has 84,675 small businesses—that’s 98.4% of all businesses.